SUPERCILEX/personal-website/_posts/projects/2024-07-21-ringboard.md

 ---
-title: "[WIP] Ringboard: the infinitely scalable clipboard manager for Linux"
+title: "Ringboard: the infinitely scalable clipboard manager for Linux"
 subtitle: Technical overview of a high-performance multi-arena ring allocator database

+image: /assets/projects/ringboard/demo.png
+image_alt: A screenshot demo-ing the various clients.
+image_caption: "Ringboard TUI on the left, Ringboard CLI and GUI on the right (top and bottom respectively)."

 categories: [Projects, Performance, Clipboard, Ringboard]
 redirect_from:
   - /blog/ringboard/
   - /blog/ringboard-overview/
 ---

-TODO include screenshot of TUI, GUI, and CLI.

 [Ringboard](https://github.com/SUPERCILEX/clipboard-history) is a simple yet powerful clipboard manager, designed for Linux to be desktop environment (DE) agnostic.
 It is implemented using a